-1. What Nurofen for Children is and what it is used for 2.
-What you need to know before you use Nurofen for Children lbuprofen belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
-These medicines work by changing how the body responds to pain and high body temperature.
+1. What Nurofen for Children is and what it is used for?

+Ibuprofen belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+These medicines work by changing how the body responds to pain, and high body temperature.
 This product has been specifically formulated for children as it is given by mouth to: